-An unlikely place to look for railways, I freely admit, but on show are two preserved locomotives of the company-owned rail system - remnants of which can also be spotted around the brewery, mainly old tracks still in situ.
+An unlikely place to look for railways, I freely admit, but there are two preserved locomotives of the company-owned rail system on display.
+Remnants of the actual train system can also be spotted around the brewery, mainly old tracks still in situ.

 For more information, please refer to our full review of the Guinness Storehouse.

 This must be the oddest railway ever, in Ireland or anywhere.
 This is a monorail with a track raised above the ground like a fence.
 The unique train system actually operated between Listowel and Ballybunion from 1888 to 1924, carrying passengers, livestock, and freight.
 The modern recreation has only a "demonstration" track (and one look will tell you why it would be complicated to run this line through the modern landscape) and the "steam engine" is a faithful replica, but with diesel power.
 This is where to go for a very different kind of rail experience.

 For more information, please look at the Lartigue Monorail website.

 Under the auspices of the Irish Steam Preservation Society, this woodland line was constructed in stages between 1969 and 1982, entirely by voluntary labor.
 The passenger trains are hauled by a steam locomotive, though diesel may be seen in operation too.
 And don't forget that a massive steam show is on at Stradbally every August bank holiday.

 For more information, please look at the website of the Irish Steam Preservation Society.